-hinkley 12 hours ago
+hinkley a month ago

 > I’ve been interested in speeding up allocations for quite some time.
 We know that calling a C function from Ruby incurs some overhead, and that the overhead depends on the type of parameters we pass.